imalzy/fundamentals---node/README.md

 # Express-todo
-This folder learn how to create routing, add material css inside `index.html`, add navbar, add form. add template engine using ejs.
+This folder learn how to create routing, add material css inside `index.html`, add navbar, add form. add template engine using ejs, split code nav and head.

 1. `<%=` and close `%>` for Binding data into template (HTML escaped)
 2. `<%` and close `%>` for control flow, no output (Scriptlet tag)